pastel-pickup/nlp-drug-recommend/writeup.md

 # Design

 # Data
-This <u>dataset</u> of drug reviews from University of California Irvine Machine Learning Repository was created by Surya Kallumadi and Felix Gräßer.
+This dataset of drug reviews from University of California Irvine Machine Learning Repository was created by Surya Kallumadi and Felix Gräßer.
+Here is the link to the dataset: https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29

 # Algorithms